 - Reporting to the Department of Health: Some animal diseases are zoonotic, which means that they can be transmitted from animals to people.
 Since these diseases pose a risk to public health, they are closely monitored by the Vermont Department of Health.
 Signs consistent with diseases such as rabies and botulism must be reported to the Department of Health.
 View a complete list of diseases reportable to the Vermont Department of Health.

-- Department of Health website for rabies information
+- Department of Health website for rabies testing and reporting information

 - Wildlife guidance for veterinarians